buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Functions/IfcPointListDim.md

 # IfcPointListDim

-This function determines the dimensionality of a cartesian point list.
+This function determines the dimensionality of a cartesian point list.<!-- end of definition -->